EDF partners with Boots to deliver essential medicine to most vulnerable

 About EDF

-EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and there are advanced plans for a replica at Sizewell C in Suffolk.
+EDF is building the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. We are a minority investor (12.5%) in and major supplier to a replica plant at Sizewell C in Suffolk.
 Hinkley Point C and Sizewell C will provide low carbon electricity to meet 14% of UK demand and power around 12 million homes.
+EDF Group companies Framatome and Arabelle Solutions have a presence in the UK and manufacture critical equipment such as reactor pressure vessels and turbines.

-EDF is one of the UK’s largest investors in renewables, with more than 1.5GW of renewable generation in operation and almost 14GW in planning and development across a range of technologies including onshore and offshore wind, solar and battery storage.
-We are constructing our largest offshore wind farm in Britain – the 450 MW Neart na Gaoithe project in Scotland.
+It is also one of the UK’s leading developers of renewable energy through EDF power solutions UK and Ireland.
+We have more than 2GW of renewable generation in operation and over 10GW in construction, planning and development across a range of technologies including onshore and offshore wind, solar and battery storage.

-EDF is helping its customers, both in business and at home, take their first steps to sustainably powering their lives.
-Whether it is buying an electric car, generating and storing electricity, selling energy back to the grid or installing a heat pump.
-EDF is one of the largest suppliers to British business and a leading supplier of innovative energy solutions that are helping businesses become more energy independent.
-In addition, the company’s energy services business, Dalkia, is one of the largest technical service providers in the UK and Ireland.
+We are one of the largest suppliers to British business and a leading supplier of innovative energy solutions that are helping businesses become more energy independent.
+In addition, the company’s energy services business, Dalkia, is one of the UK and Ireland’s largest technical service providers.

 Related articles